Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

 Google expects the links you get pointing to your site to be relevant.
-Going over to Fiverr and purchasing a gig that offers 10,000 links for $100 isn’t going to yield the results you expect.
-They’re going to be crappy profile links on things like Myspace and Soundcloud, which probably aren’t relevant to your niche.
+Going the bargain-bin route of bulk purchasing links for low prices isn’t likely to yield links relevant to your niche.

 Some of these sites may charge you to guest post on their site in exchange for a link.
 Google doesn’t like this because it becomes easy for those with a big bank to game the system.

 The goal of link building is for Google to reward those who provide value in exchange for a link.
-You want to write a guest post on a site with people interested in your expertise.
+That’s why you should aim to write a guest post on a site with people interested in your expertise.

 The site you choose to write a guest post for should also have traffic of its own.
 When the site has traffic, that’s going to flow more link juice in your direction since people are actually seeing what you’re contributing.

-Anchor text is the text used beneath the link.
+Anchor text is the text you attach a link to.
 The goal is for the text to appear as naturally as possible in the article.
 You want to have a variety of different types of anchor text because they each have their own place in the SEO realm.

 The one thing you don’t want to do is have a bunch of text that says “click here” pointing to your site.
 Instead, if you wrote an article about raised garden beds and you’re trying to get a link to it, you might want the anchor text with a link on it to actually say “raised garden beds.”
 Doing this helps tell Google more about what is to come when someone clicks through.